-Students may transfer no more than 135 quarter credits to the undergraduate program.
+Students may transfer no more than 67.5 quarter units into the ABA program and no more than 135 quarter credits to the BBA program.
 Note that no more than seventy-five (75) percent of SSU's undergraduate degree program can be completed through a combination of (a) transfer and (b) any other award of credit.
-No more than 50% of SSU's undergraduate degree program can be completed via the online modality.
-A minimum of twenty-five (25) percent (45 credits) of the program must be completed at Southern States University via the on-campus residential education modality.
+No more than 50% of SSU's undergraduate degree programs can be completed via the online modality.
+A minimum of twenty-five (25) percent (22.5 credits in the ABA program and 45 credits) of the program must be completed at Southern States University via the on-campus residential education modality.